 - For non-EEA residents, a satisfactory bank or character reference; and

-- A cheque for the registration fees (including any additional certified copies if needed).
+- A cheque for the company formation fees (including any additional certified copies if needed).

 All documents submitted in copy must be certified true copies by a notary or lawyer.
 Copies endorsed by an accountant or auditors may also be accepted.